dalimeeting/dalimeeting.github.io/_posts/2019-01-03-workshop-optimization.md

   start: "09:30"
   end: "10:00"
   abstract: ""
-- title: "The Robustness of Training on the Test Set"
+- title: "Training on the Test Set and Other Heresies"
   author:
   - given: Benjamin
     family: Recht